roobert/roobert.github.io/_posts/2020-01-12-Cloudwatch-Loki-Shipper.md

 LOG_IGNORE_NON_JSON    = "true"
 ```

-This config will tell the lambda to load incoming message as a JSON object, it'll then do the following:
+This config will tell the Lambda to load incoming message as a JSON object, it'll then do the following:

 * Lookup values for each key in LOG_LABELS and for each key that exists, set the corresponding value as a label for the log entry
 * Format the message using the template defined with LOG_TEMPLATE_VARIABLES.
 Corresponding variable names are specified with LOG_TEMPLATE_VARIABLES for the variable substitution